DeepBrain-AI/docs/versioned_docs/version-1.4.x/aistudioV3/reference/model-list.md

 # Get Model List

-The get model list section shows how to check the information of the AI Model that can be used to create a project through the API.
+The get model list section demonstrates how to retrieve information about AI models that can be used to create a project through the API.

 <br/>